-- Baselining of each new pupil. - Testing and identifying curriculum needs which are included in the IEP. - Liaising and advising colleagues. - Overseeing each child's Individual Education Plan via a system of formal review meetings three times per year with each class teacher. - Teaching pupils individually, and in small groups. - Assisting class teachers to teach individuals successfully by providing in-class support. - Ordering resources that will aid all staff in their ability to support the boys with their individual needs. - Overseeing the ongoing assessment of children with learning difficulties. - Contributing to in-service training and pupil focused weekly staff meetings.
+- Support with baselining of each new pupil. - Testing and identifying curriculum needs which are included in the IEP. - Liaising and advising colleagues. - Overseeing each child's Individual Education Plan via a system of formal review meetings three times per year with each class teacher. - Assisting class teachers to teach individuals successfully by providing in-class support. - Ordering resources that will aid all staff in their ability to support the children with their individual needs. - Overseeing the ongoing assessment of children with learning difficulties. - Contributing to in-service training and pupil focused weekly staff meetings.

 Parents / carers are encouraged to discuss any concerns they may have about their child's / ward's progress at Annual Review meetings.
 They may also contact the school at any time to arrange an appointment to discuss their concerns.
 The school has a Home School Liaison service.
-The Deputy Head Teacher maintains regular contact with all parents, visiting home at least once during the year.
+The Home Liaison Officer maintains regular contact with all parents through telephone calls and/ or visiting home at least once during the year.

-The school works closely with the placing Local Authorities, Educational Psychologists, Education Welfare Services, Children's Services, Youth Justice, the Police and the Health Authorities.
+The school works closely with the placing Local Authorities, Educational Psychologists, Education Welfare Services, Children's Services, the Police and the Health Authorities.
 Close liaison with parents / carers and with these agencies helps the school to work with each pupil as an individual with regard to their circumstances outside school.
 Awareness by staff of these circumstances can help the school ensure that they have as little detrimental impact as possible on their educational progress and that they achieve their full potential during their time at Calder Lodge School.